vaultsandbox/client-go/documentation/api/errors.md

 1. **Sentinel errors** - For simple `errors.Is()` checks
 2. **Error types** - For detailed error information via `errors.As()`

-All SDK error types implement the `VaultSandboxError` interface, allowing type assertion to identify SDK-specific errors.

 ```go
 // Sentinel errors for errors.Is() checks
 var (